Orlando Rosa Pinto

 Orlando Rosa Pinto (20 September 1911 – 1962), was a Brazilian professional footballer who played as a midfielder.

 Career

-Considered the first great player in Vasco's history, Orlando Rosa Pinto commanded the team's midfield in the 1930s, winning in 1934 and 1936 and forming a great partnership with Nena, the team's center forward.
+Considered the first great player in Vasco's history, Orlando Rosa Pinto commanded the team's midfield in the 1930s, winning in 1934 and 1936 and forming a great partnership with Nena, the team's centre forward.
 He made 330 appearances and scored 79 goals.
 In 1943, he played for Barra Mansa FC, a team from his hometown.
 Orlando also participated in an unofficial match for the Brazil national football team, in 1935, against River Plate.

 Personal life

 Orlando is the elder brother of Jair Rosa Pinto, and uncle of Roberto Pinto, the scorer of the title goal of 1958 Campeonato Carioca.